justinnoor/pfhowto/README.md

 sudo scp myuser@XXX.XXX.XX.XX:pfstat.jpg /home/myuser
 ```

 Find and view the image on your local workstation.
 As mentioned, there's a good chance that nothing will appear on the graph because we're using a fresh droplet with no data.
-Give it time to build up some data and keep checking.
+If that's the case, give the database time to grow and keep checking.
+You could also try adding more log rules since we are only logging *SSH* connections in the base ruleset.

+We now have the ability to see who is making connections to our droplet, and the types of connections that are being made.
+Hopefully you are starting to think about how you can implement a logging and monitoring workflow.

-## Step 10 - Revert back to the base ruleset
+## Step 9 - Revert back to the base ruleset

-Throughout this tutorial we introduced some advanced features that we may not need during these early stages.
-We can add these features later as we begin launching public services.
-For now, before signing off, let's revert back to our *base ruleset* to keep things simple.
+In this final step we quickly revert back to the base ruleset.
+Throughout this tutorial we introduced some advanced concepts that we probably don't need right away.
+We want to keep things as simple as possible, implementing advanced features as we need them.
+That said, let's reload the base ruleset before signing off.

 Reload the base ruleset:
 ```command
 sudo vim /etc/pf.conf
 ```

-Add the base ruleset.
+Add the base ruleset:

 Reload the ruleset:
 ```command